+Subject Matter Experts.
 Your business concept may have lots of moving parts that require different expertise, from writing code to acquiring customers to managing vendor relationships.
 Depending on the hurdles we uncover in the Research Plan Phase, we will want to identify subject matter experts who can give us a clear indication as to how challenging each facet of our business model may be.

+Expert Founders.
 Founders of similar businesses are a wealth of knowledge, and as it happens, they tend to love helping other aspiring Founders!
 There’s no better way to learn what to avoid in your new venture than talking to people who have already been there, whether successfully or unsuccessfully.
 A good conversation with an expert Founder can also lead to useful introductions that can accelerate your plan dramatically.

+Investors.
 Talking to investors early in the development of your concept isn’t really about raising money (yet) as much as getting the perspective of someone who looks at startup business models for a living.
 Investors can give you useful feedback on how big they envision your market to be or where they may have seen similar concepts in the market.
 You don’t need to be raising capital to get good feedback from investors.

 We’ll want to make great use of our limited time with our experts, so determining exactly what questions we want to get answers to is important.
 The questions sets will vary based on your particular concept however we tend to develop our questions around four central themes:

 Questions should be tailored to each expert and their subject matter expertise with the intent of getting actionable feedback from them.
 We are also attempting to garner as much detail and insight as possible about the business itself before we move on to the next phase which involves talking to customers.